mohsin-sarker/django/README.md

-# django
+# Django
-This repository is for Django App
+This repository is for Django Application created from Linux Virtual Machine.